-No doubt, the Corona pandemic has taught several lessons to the people for getting ready to face such unfortunate situations in the future.
-But at the same time, it has taken a lot of things from the individuals.
-For instance, many have suffered mental stress issues, sudden financial crisis, loss in businesses.
-The shocking thing is that around 14 crore people have been lost their jobs.
+No doubt, the Corona pandemic has taught several lessons to people to get ready to face such unfortunate situations in the future.
+But at the same time, it has taken a lot of things from individuals.
+For instance, many have suffered mental stress issues, sudden financial crises, and loss in businesses.
+The shocking thing is that around 14 crore people have lost their jobs.

 Job Statistics During COVID 19

 - 4 Tips For The Young Buds

 - 5 The Hope over Pandemic Unemployment in India

 - 6 Conclusion

 In India, a labor force survey is done by NSSO (National Sample Survey Office) periodically.
 The ordinary unemployment rate in Indian urban areas for the third quarter of this fiscal year was 5.1 percent, and for rural areas, it was 3.6 percent.

 The dreaded disease COVID-19 has not finished ravaging India.
 Since the beginning of the pandemic, thousands of people have been rendered jobless and businesses have closed.
 The Pandemic unemployment rate in India during lockdown is higher when compared to previous years.

 Pandemic Unemployment Rate In India During Lockdown 2020

 - 21.7% in May